Trump sanctions targeting Venezuela’s Maduro lead to Mexico

 Olga Maria Zepeda and her mother Veronica Esparza were sanctioned as co-owners of the two firms, officials said.

-Schlager Business Group, which had no prior experience in the oil sector, was primarily involved in business administrative and back-office support services, officials said.

-It was targeted for allegedly operating in the global oil world on Venezuelan’s behalf by providing financial and technological support for PDVSA, U.S. officials said.
+Schlager Business Group, which was an administrative and back-office support services business, had no prior experience in the oil sector, officials said.
+It drew sanctions for allegedly entering into the global oil world on Venezuelan’s behalf by providing financial and technological support for PDVSA, U.S. officials said.

 Libre Abordo is a Mexico City-based firm that sold cleaning supplies, hospital equipment and agricultural products.
 It claimed it went bankrupt in May, but Treasury officials say that in fact it re-sold over 30 million barrels of Venezuelan crude oil.
-The firm had no prior experience in oil sector before signing a deal with PDVSA, officials said.
+The firm had no prior experience in oil sector before brokered a deal benefiting PDVSA, officials said.

-In July 2019, however, it signed two contracts with a Venezuelan-controlled firms to supply corn and tanker trucks to Venezuela.
-Instead of taking the firm’s corn and trucks, Libre Abordo accepted payment in Venezuelan crude oil in a scheme U.S. officials said was orchestrated by Saab and high-ranking Venezuelan official Tarek El Aissami.
+In July 2019 it signed two contracts with a Venezuelan-controlled firms to supply corn and tanker trucks to Venezuela.
+Libre Abordo accepted payment in Venezuelan crude oil in a scheme U.S. officials said was orchestrated by Saab and high-ranking Venezuelan official Tarek El Aissami.

+These sanctions add to dozens of others against Venezuela including Maduro and his wife.

+The Trump administration launched its campaign to oust Maduro in early 2019, backing opposition leader Juan Guaidó as Venezuela’s legitimate leader.
+The U.S. is among dozens of nations that say Maduro claims power following a fraudulent election in 2018.
+He maintains support from the military and international allies that include Russia, China, Iran, and Turkey.

 Saab was indicted last year by federal prosecutors in Miami on money laundering charges connected to an alleged bribery scheme that pocketed more than $350 million from a low-income housing project for the Venezuelan government that was never built.
 In private, U.S. officials describe Saab as a frontman for Maduro.